Upper School Curriculum

 Latin I

-Using the Cambridge Latin Course, Unit One and Two textbooks, students learn the inflection of Latin forms and the fundamentals of grammar.
-Included in these grammatical topics are the cases of nouns and their basic uses, simple verb forms such as present, imperfect, perfect and pluperfect indicatives and infinitives.
-Also taught are the comparison of adjectives and adverbs, prepositions, and fundamental grammar terms and concepts.
-In Unit I, students read simple stories that present a continuous narrative about a Roman family, living in Pompeii in the latter half of the first century A.D.
-In Unit II, a main character arrives in Britain and flashes back to the time he spent in Egypt.
-Lessons include material on Roman civilization such as the makeup of a Roman family, daily life and entertainment, the geography of the Roman Empire, and the Romanization of Britain, as well as the practical appreciation and usefulness of Latin, including word study, derivatives and Latin phrases, abbreviations and mottoes occurring often in English.
+Using the Cambridge Latin Course Unit One and Two textbooks, students learn the inflection of Latin forms and the fundamentals of grammar.
+Included in these grammatical topics are the cases of nouns and their basic uses and simple verb forms such as the present, imperfect, perfect and pluperfect indicatives and infinitives.
+Also taught are the comparison of adjectives and adverbs, prepositions and fundamental grammar terms and concepts.
+In Unit I, students read simple stories that present a continuous narrative about a Roman family living in Pompeii in the latter half of the first century A.D.
+In Unit II, the main character arrives in Britain and flashes back to his time in Egypt.
+Lessons include material on Roman civilization, such as the makeup of a Roman family, daily life and entertainment, the geography of the Roman Empire and the Romanization of Britain, as well as the practical appreciation and usefulness of Latin, including word study, derivatives and Latin phrases, abbreviations and mottoes often occurring in English.

 Latin II